Other Religion Symbols

 1. Sufis are another large group of Muslims.
 Sufism is not a sect like Sunni or Shi'ite, but rather it's Islamic mysticism.
-So, a Sufi is also either a Sunni or a Shi'ite.
+Sufi orders largely follow one of the four madhhabs (jurisprudent schools of thought) of Sunni Islam

 2. The Black Muslim Movement or Nation of Islam was founded in 1930 in Detroit and led by Elijah Muhammad, Malclom X and Louis Farrakhan.

 3. The Hare Krishna movement based on the Vaishnavite Hindu philosophy was established in America in 1965.

 Estimates very all over the place.
 Some say Islam is growing much faster than Christianity, however there is no reliable information on this.
 Christianity is on the decline in western Europe but is growing in developing areas.
 The best estimates I could find are that worldwide Islam is growing at 2.1-2.9% and Christianity is growing at 1.3-2.3%.
 Hinduism and Buddhism are stable.
 World population is growing at about 0.8% per year.

 People identifying themselves as having no religious belief is increasing in Europe and North America but this seems to be offset by religious growth in developing regions.

 At bible.ca they estimate the 2050 makeup:

 |2000 ||17.5% ||5.6% ||6.4% ||3.5% ||33% ||20% ||13% ||5.9% ||13% ||15%